rohanmaniwade/simpleThesis-typst/simple-thesis/06_signal_processing.typ

 === PSD Envelope Smoothing Method

+#figure(
+box(stroke: 1pt + black)[
+  #image("../../Images/Plots/PSDsmoothing.png", width: 120mm)
+],
+caption: [Accelerometer Placement on Backend PCB], )<psdsmoothing>

 The iteratively matched PSD contains sharp peaks and deep notches that challenge practical shaker reproduction, as seen in @psdmatch.
 Electrodynamic shakers have inherent limitations in control loop bandwidth, actuator response, and fixture dynamics that make it difficult to accurately follow such irregular spectra.

-To address this, a log frequency peak follower envelope is applied.
+To address this, a log frequency peak follower envelope is applied as shown in @psdsmoothing.
 This approach tracks the dominant resonant peaks while limiting the spectral decay between adjacent peaks to 1 dB per octave.
 The envelope is enforced to remain conservative at all frequencies, ensuring that $P S D_(e n v)(f) >= P S D_(m a t c h e d)(f)$ everywhere.
 This preserves the critical resonant content driving fatigue damage while eliminating the sharp drops and narrow notches that shakers cannot reliably control.
 The result is a smoothed specification that maintains test severity and remains executable in the laboratory.

 == Accelerated Profile Generation